pyapp-kit/magicgui/docs/type_inference.md

 the `widget_type` to the default categorical widget (e.g. a `QComboBox` for Qt), but will also set the available choices as provided.  `choices` must be either an `Enum` subclass, a sequence (usually of `str`), or a callable function.
-If a callable is provided, it must take a single argument: the `type` of the
+If a callable is provided, it must take a single argument: the `type` of the argument in the signature.

 ```python
 ChoicesType = Union[EnumMeta, Iterable, Callable[[Type], Iterable]]